Beware of Immigration Fraud

 There’s no need to take our word for it.
 A little research will bring up real-life cases where would-be immigrants have become victims of fraudsters.

-Don’t be the victim of a scam; contact a licenced immigration professional.
+Don’t be the victim of a scam; contact a licensed immigration professional.
 We’re here to help with your LMIA, work permit and permanent residence, and we’ll do it the right way!